JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/guides/introduction.md

-We find that our problem has **36** solutions over the complex numbers (which is also the generic number of solutions).
+We find that our problem has **36** solutions over the complex numbers, and we can see that there are **8** real solutions.
-Thus the *Euclidean distance degree* is 36.
-Furthermore we can see that there are **8** real solutions.

-Now let's extract the real points.
+Let's extract the real points.

 ```julia